 I have spent most of my professional life as a pastor, seminary professor, counselor and writer.
-Through my own experiences with heartache and grief, through many years of attending to others in their times of hardship and pain, through immersive study of the Word of God, and through a drinking-in of the devotional and wisdom-filled writings of other spiritual wayfarers, I have learned what it takes to not only live, but to grow, when it feels as though you’ve been planted between a rock and a hard place.
+Through my own experiences with heartache and grief, through many years of attending to others in their times of hardship and pain, through immersive study of the Word of God, and through a drinking-in of the devotional and wisdom-filled writings of other spiritual wayfarers, I have learned what it takes to not only survive, but to thrive, when it feels as though you’ve been planted between a rock and a hard place.
 Those who know Jesus as Lord and Savior know that He is the Rock of Ages and we are held safe through all the storms of life in the places He has cleft for us for:

 “Earth’s fairest flowers grow not on sunny plain,